sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/02_javascript/layouts-js.md

 ## Configuration

 It is possible to configure the [Layouts](../../../../reference/glue/latest/layouts/index.html) library by using the `layouts` property of the optional [`Config`](../../../../reference/glue/latest/glue/index.html#Config-layouts) object passed during the initialization of the Glue42 JavaScript library.
 The Layouts library supports several [modes](../../../../reference/glue/latest/layouts/index.html#Mode) of initialization.
-It can also be configured whether to auto save the context of individual windows and for which Layout types (Global, Application Default, Workspace) to save it.
+It can also be configured whether to auto save the context of individual windows and for which Layout types (Global, App Default, Workspace) to save it.

 Below is an example of configuring the Layouts library: